TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 ## Actual API

-Create an iframe that can post and listen, and add to DOM:
+Create a DSIL iframe (iframe DOM element) that can post and listen, and add to DOM:
 ```
 // params are source and sandbox flags
 var ifr = DSIL.getSandBoxedIframe("childpage.html", "allow-forms allow-modals allow-scripts allow-popups");
-// ifr is a normal iframe DOM element
-document.body.appendChild(ifr);
 ```

-Use an existing iframe:
+Create a DSIL iframe (iframe DOM element) using an existing iframe, and add to DOM:
 ```
 // params are source and sandbox flags
 var ifr = DSIL.setSandBoxedIframe(iframe, "allow-forms allow-modals allow-scripts allow-popups");
-// ifr is a normal iframe DOM element
-document.body.appendChild(ifr);
 ```

 Create a communications object: